 On this page

-MongoDB Realm provides SDKs that help you connect your client apps to the Realm backend.
-The SDK provides the MongoDB Realm functionality needed to authenticate users with any of the built-in authentication providers, call backend functions, and directly access a linked MongoDB data source.
+Realm provides SDKs that help you connect your client apps to the Atlas App Services backend.
+The SDK provides the functionality needed to authenticate users with any of the built-in authentication providers, call backend functions, and directly access a linked MongoDB data source.

-To learn how to initialize the Realm App client, see Connect to a MongoDB Realm Backend App - React Native SDK.
+To learn how to initialize the App client, see Connect to an Atlas App Services Backend - React Native SDK.

 One of the most challenging aspects of client development is implementing a robust and secure authentication system.
-With the Realm SDKs, however, you can use any of the MongoDB Realm authentication providers with very minimal backend setup or client-side code required.
+With the Realm SDKs, however, you can use any of the App Services authentication providers with very minimal backend setup or client-side code required.
 With the authentication APIs, you can implement the following functionality:

 To learn how to set up authentication with different providers, see Authenticate Users - React Native SDK.